Whole Community Care

 Housing

-In 2017, Jefferson Healthcare received a grant from the WA Department of Health to evaluate the role of hospitals in housing.
-Jefferson Healthcare partnered with OlyCAP and others to implement a housing pilot for our most vulnerable patients.
+In 2017, Jefferson Healthcare received a grant from the Washington State Department of Health to evaluate the role of hospitals in housing.
+With this funding, Jefferson Healthcare partnered with OlyCAP and others to implement a housing pilot for our most vulnerable patients.

 The cultural shift for healthcare